Clinton Schifcofske: Rugby league

 Schifcofske made his first grade debut for the now defunct South Queensland side in Round 5 1996 against the North Sydney Bears at North Sydney Oval.
+However his rookie season was marred by a five match suspension after testing positive for a banned testosterone-based supplement.

 The following year, Schifcofske made 17 appearances for the club as they finished last on the table for the second consecutive year.
 Schifcofske played in South Queensland's last ever game as a club which was against Western Suburbs which South Queensland won 39–18 with Schifcofske scoring a try and kicking 7 goals.

 In 1998, Schifcofske joined Parramatta and played every game of the 1998 season as the club finished 4th on the table.

 Schifcofske scored a try in the first half of the match as Parramatta took a 10–2 lead going into half time.
 With Parramatta leading 18–2 with less than 10 minutes to play, Canterbury staged a comeback scoring 3 tries in 8 minutes with Canterbury player Daryl Halligan kicking 2 goals from the sideline to tie the game at 18-18.
 Parramatta player Paul Carige then made a series of personal errors which cost Parramatta dearly in extra time with Canterbury going on to win 32–20.

 In 1999, Parramatta finished 2nd on the ladder and qualified for the finals with Schifcofske playing every match.
 Parramatta went on to reach the preliminary final against Melbourne.
 Parramatta lead the match 16–0 at halftime before a second half capitulation similar to what happened a year earlier occurred with Melbourne winning 18–16.

 In 2000, Parramatta finished 7th and qualified for the finals with the media dubbing the team "The Baby Eels" due to the age of the squad.
 Parramatta and Schifcofske would reach their third consecutive preliminary final with the opponents being favorites Brisbane.
 Brisbane went on to win the match 16–10.
 This would be the last game Schifcofske would play for the club and he was released at the end of 2000.
 Schifcofske then signed with Canberra.